djtoler/Deploying-a-Python-App-onto-AWS-Beanstalk/README.md

   ##### The purpose of our app is documented here [(URL Shortener App V2)](https://github.com/djtoler/URL-Shortener___AWSBeanstalk-Jenkins#purpose)

 # Issues:
-### *Our first build failed and our console output showed is this... *
+### *_Build failure..._ *

 <p align="center">
 <img src="https://github.com/djtoler/Deployment3____AWSBeanstalk_Jenkins/blob/main/assets/builderror1.png">
 </p>

-##### If we dont have Python and the correct version installed on our Jenkins server, Jenkins wont be able to build our app and our pipeline will fail.
+##### Our first build failed and our console output showed is the error pictured above.
+We learned that if we dont have Python and its correct version installed on our Jenkins server, Jenkins wont be able to build our app... and our pipeline will fail.
+Jenkins depends on our machine to have the necessary Python binaries available to execute the Python code in our application.
+Like trying to bake a cake with no cake ingredients or baking tools.
+So we run the command below to give Jenkins what it needs to build our application...
 ````
 sudo apt install python3.10-venv
 ````